michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/whats-with-the-runes.md

 This is heavy but true all the same: I want to enjoy my vision while I still have it.
 It should surprise nobody therefore that I want to indulge my aesthetic tastes as much as possible while I can still see.

 This is my inner child speaking now: _runes look awesome_.
 I like them.
 They're cool.
-My lineage is Germanic, so I suppose they are personally significant from that point of view as well.
 Nobody uses them really, which means I may build a distinctive and highly personal brand which isn't in competition with anybody else's branding.
 Frankly speaking, if there's an opportunity to create a unique atmosphere on my personal website then I'd be a fool not to experiment.
 You can't tell me you don't like the snowfall effect in the background!
 Be honest!

 Anyway, if it's all right with all of you, in light of my condition, I'd like a little latitude to indulge my tastes while I can still cultivate and share them.
 I don't know how long I'll be able to hold onto the vision I have left.
 Maybe not long at all.
 Honestly, who knows.
 So please.
 Let me enjoy this.
 Try to enjoy it with me too.
 Even if you think it's a little cringe.